Eligible students may be able to access a range of independent and government funding to help subsidise the cost of your training.

 To be eligible for a Commonwealth supported place, you must:

 If you're currently working or have experience in the Queensland building and construction industry, you may be able to study courses subsidised by Construction Skills Queensland (CSQ).
-CSQ is an independent industry-funded body supporting employers, workers, apprentices, and career seekers in the building and construction industry.
+CSQ is an independent, not-for-profit, industry-funded body supporting, employers, workers, apprentices, trainees and career seekers in the building and construction industry.

 The Higher Level Skills program provides a government subsidy to support eligible students to access subsidised training in priority skill sets and selected certificate IV or higher qualifications.
-Visit the Department of Education and Training website to see which qualifications and skill sets are subsidised under this program.
+Visit the Department of Employment, Small Business and Training website to see which qualifications and skill sets are subsidised under this program.

 If your course is eligible, the Queensland Government will pay the subsidy directly to TAFE Queensland.
 The level of the government subsidy depends on the demand for workers in your chosen field.
 You will need to contribute to the cost of your training through a co-contribution fee.